 20 Given the breadth of the mandate established by Arts 10–14, it is nearly impossible to give a detailed substantive account of the external powers of the GA as they have unfolded in practice; all the more so since the GA does not usually specify the legal bases of its actions.
 In functional terms, these powers may be divided into a comprehensive right of discussion, linked to a related right to the procurement of information of any kind, and an equally sweeping right to make recommendations.
 After four decades dominated by the issue of self-determination of colonial peoples and the fight against South Africa’s policy of apartheid, the main centre of the GA’s attention has undergone a strategic shift.
 There remains a strong focus on the rights of the Palestinian people.
 However, economic advancement, disarmament, and ecological protection of the planet have come to the foreground, together with strong emphasis on economic and social rights, in particular attempts to reduce the frightening levels of poverty in the world.

 22 In principle, those resolutions of the GA that go beyond the scope of its internal powers possess no binding force.
 In terms of international law, such resolutions are legal acts which are not capable of creating direct legal obligations as such.
 The relevant provisions of the UN Charter unmistakably classify them as recommendations.
 Nevertheless, it has frequently been argued in recent times that resolutions adopted unanimously or by consensus should be considered as legally binding stricto sensu if they purport to set forth legal rules.
 This reasoning applies primarily to resolutions which are specifically identified as ‘Declarations’.
 Two types of such ‘Declarations’ may be distinguished.
 On the one hand, a ‘Declaration’ may set out legal propositions that are conceived of as aims of legal policy.
 The most prominent case in point is the Universal Declaration of Human Rights (1948).
-Originally, therefore, the Universal Declaration did not constitute a set of binding legal rules, but some of its provisions have crystallized as customary international law in the more than 60 years since its adoption.
+Originally, therefore, the Universal Declaration did not constitute a set of binding legal rules, but some of its provisions have crystallized as customary international law in the more than 70 years since its adoption.
 On the other hand, a ‘Declaration’ may intend to codify existing rules of customary international law or particularize the provisions of an international treaty.
 This latter classification applies, in particular, to the Friendly Relations Declaration.
-In its judgment in the Military and Paramilitary Activities in and against Nicaragua Case (Nicaragua v United States of America), the Court acknowledged that the Friendly Relations Declaration stands as an act mostly embodying existing customary law (at paras 188–91).
-Reference to the Friendly Relations Declaration was also made in the Legality of the Threat or Use of Nuclear Weapons (Advisory Opinion) ( ICJ Rep 226 para.
+In its judgment in the Military and Paramilitary Activities in and against Nicaragua Case (Nicaragua v United States of America) ( ICJ Rep 14), the Court acknowledged that the Friendly Relations Declaration stands as an act mostly embodying existing customary law (at paras 188–91).
+Reference to the Friendly Relations Declaration was also made in the Legality of the Threat or Use of Nuclear Weapons (Advisory Opinion) para.
 102).
 It is true that, in particular, a declaration adopted by consensus embodies much more common legal substance than the dispersed elements of legal practice, mostly taken from the diplomatic intercourse of countries of the ‘First World’, that in the past were taken as the factual basis of rules of customary law.
 Resolutions under which the GA simply takes note of a set of rules do not confer on those rules any authoritative legitimacy (see, eg, UNGA Res 56/83 ‘Responsibility of States for Internationally Wrongful Acts’ [12 December 2001] [GAOR 56th Session Supp 49 vol 1, 499], which took note of the ILC Draft Articles on Responsibility of States for Internationally Wrongful Acts); however, the GA thereby acknowledges that the instrument concerned is a worthwhile piece of legal craftsmanship, which is likely to obtain the formal seal of approval in the near future.

 E. Legal Status within the UN System

 23 The relationship of the GA to the subsidiary and specialized organs created on the basis of Art.
 22 is based on the principle of subordination.
 The GA is empowered to determine the composition and the mandate of these organs, to determine their rules of procedure, to give binding instructions, and to accept or reject the results of their work.
-Of course, some of these organs have achieved a considerable amount of independence so that their status now approaches that of a specialized agency; this is the case, in particular, with UNCTAD, UNDP, UNEP, and UNICEF.
+Of course, some of these organs have achieved a considerable amount of independence so that their status now approaches that of a specialized agency; this is the case, in particular, with UNCTAD, UNDP, UNEP, and the United Nations Children’s Fund (UNICEF).
 On the other hand, the GA is not precluded from binding itself.
-For instance, it specifically created the UN Administrative Tribunal for the settlement of staff disputes on the basis of UN General Assembly Resolution 351 (IV) ‘Establishment of a United Nations Administrative Tribunal’ of 24 November 1949 (GAOR 4th Session Resolutions 49), as an independent organ for the administration of justice, and must therefore accept its judgments as authoritative (Effect of Awards of Compensation Made by the United Nations Administrative Tribunal [Advisory Opinion] ICJ Rep 47 at 53).
+For instance, it specifically created the UN Administrative Tribunal for the settlement of staff disputes on the basis of its Resolution 351 (IV) ‘Establishment of a United Nations Administrative Tribunal’ of 24 November 1949 (GAOR 4th Session Resolutions 49), as an independent organ for the administration of justice, and must therefore accept its judgments as authoritative (Effect of Awards of Compensation Made by the United Nations Administrative Tribunal [Advisory Opinion] ICJ Rep 47 at 53).
 With effect from 1 January 2010, the UN Administrative Tribunal was abolished; it has been replaced by the Dispute Tribunal and, for purposes of appeal, the Appeals Tribunal.

 24 The GA’s relationship with the other principal organs varies from case to case.
 The SC is subject to the authority of the GA only inasmuch as it must report on its activities to the GA on a yearly basis under Art.
 15 (1).
 However, it is significant that the GA has not discussed these reports for many years and that it merely takes note of them, rather than to adopt a formal decision in the sense of an acceptance or rejection.
 The reason for this self-restraint is that the SC, in the exercise of the responsibility for the maintenance of international peace and security bestowed on it by Art.
 24, enjoys a wide discretionary freedom of decision.
 Nevertheless, world peace and security are also within the GA’s competence (Art.
 12) although it is—in conformity with its general functional status—restricted to discussion and the adoption of recommendations.
 Two rules intended as delimitations of power for the benefit of the SC have lost their practical relevance.
 First, the GA is supposed to refrain from making any pertinent recommendations as long as the SC is dealing with an issue (Art.
 12 (1)); however, the GA seems to feel less than bound by this rule.
 The term ‘while the Security Council is exercising in respect of any dispute or situation the functions assigned to it in the present Charter’, which lay down a clear ban on recommendations, is read in practice as preventing the GA from making a statement only in those cases where the SC has already acceded to its wishes.
 If this does not occur, particularly when a permanent member of the SC has exercised its veto right, the GA feels free to adopt lengthy resolutions and to criticize the SC in harsh language; for many years, South Africa and Palestine were the most prominent cases in point, and in the case of Palestine there is no end to the parallelism in sight.
 On the other hand, Art.
 11 (2) second clause states that the GA must transfer any issue touching upon international peace and security to the SC before or after discussion, as soon as ‘action’ becomes necessary for the resolution of the problem.
 Despite a remark to this effect by the ICJ in its Certain Expenses of the United Nations (Advisory Opinion) (at 163), it remains disputed to this day whether this term refers to any and all actions necessary for the resolution of a conflict, or whether its meaning is merely restricted to coercive measures by the SC on the basis of Chapter VII.
 This controversy, which also concerns the interpretation of Art.
 12 (1), peaked in the dispute about the Uniting for Peace Resolution.
 Under this Resolution, of which mention has already been made (see para.
 9 above), the GA may, particularly in case of a breach of peace or an aggressive act, recommend collective measures to be taken by the Member States if the SC fails to assume its primary responsibility for world peace and international security.
 The Soviet Union had always argued that this assumption of a subsidiary power by the GA was illegal because, in case of a threat to or breach of the peace, or of an act of aggression in the sense of Art.
 39, which requires the taking of measures, recommendations made by the GA would encroach on the powers of the SC.
 In fact, the Uniting for Peace Resolution has merely been used as a legal basis for peacekeeping operations and for the summoning of emergency special sessions, but never for a military reaction against an act of aggression.
 Besides, the GA is not prepared to acknowledge Art.
 11 (2) as restricting its power to make recommendations in any way.